Nose Piercing Healing Times: How Long Do They Take to Heal?

 Contracting an infection

-You’ve already read about several actions that can lead to an infection in your nose piercing.
-Just to be clear, if you contract an infection in your piercing, it will take longer to heal.
+Just to be clear, if you contract an infection in your piercing, it will take longer to heal, along with making the whole healing process more painful than normal.
 That’s why it’s smart to follow the aftercare instructions provided by your piercer.

 Improperly sized jewelry